 Nick has also emphasized the concept of viyoga in his classes.
 Viyoga is the opposite of yoga.
 If yoga ( = yoking) means “the union of opposites” (non-dualism), vivoga is the recognition that we deal with opposites (dualisms) in life.
 A lot of yoga practice is actually experiencing dualism; for example, the mind telling the body what it can or cannot do.
 Hatha yoga as the “union of opposites” aims at bringing the mind and body together.

 But I also sensed a disconnect here.
-If yoga is non-attachment, viyoga is attachment—for example, to the body and the sensual world.
-The classic yoga scriptures that yoga teachers most often quote, the Yoga Sutra of Patanjali, recommends a disengagement of the mind and the senses from the outside world.
+If yoga is non-attachment, viyoga is attachment—especially to the body and the sensual world.
+The classic yoga scriptures that yoga teachers most often quote, the Yoga Sutra of Patanjali, recommend a disengagement of the mind and the senses from the outside world.
 Yet this is not what I experienced in Nick’s teaching.

-Nick has a science background and has applied new research in anatomy, physiology, and neuroscience to his yoga lessons.
+Nick has a science background and has applied new research in anatomy, physiology, neuroscience, and even modern cosmology to his yoga lessons.
 I especially enjoyed a summer of lessons devoted to exploring the body in yoga practice from the feet to the head.
 He also has promoted a renewed relationship between the body and the earth.
-He told us to spend the summer going barefoot as much as possible to regain a better sense of balance.
+He told us to spend the summer going barefoot as much as possible to regain a better sense of balance but also to reconnect with the earth.
 He also suggested walking and climbing to build strength through natural movement.
 He mentioned the NatMov (Natural Movement) movement.
 But the by-product of this kind of activity is a renewed contact with the natural environment.